BrikerMan/Kashgari/docs/CONTRIBUTING.md

 * New classification model
 * New sequence labeling model

-The new model must inherit from the `ClassificationModel` or `SequenceLabelingModel`.
-Here is an [example](docs/Tutorial_2_Classification.md#customize-your-own-model) to get you started

 ### Documentation and Tutorials

 * Check current documents and tutorials for any mistakes